akka/akka/akka-docs/src/main/paradox/fault-tolerance.md

 Escalated failures are supposed to be handled, and potentially logged, at a level higher in the hierarchy.

+Log levels can be controlled by providing a `Decider` and using the appropriate decision methods accepting a `LogLevel` on `SupervisorStrategy`.

 You can mute the default logging of a `SupervisorStrategy` by setting `loggingEnabled` to `false` when instantiating it.
 Customized logging can be done inside the `Decider`.
 Note that the reference to the currently